digitalicagroup/slack-bot/README.md

 # Slack Bot

 A simple bot for Slack.
-It an be use as a starting point to build your own Slack Bot.
+It an be used as a starting point to build your own Slack Bot.
 This project is also a testing facility for the [slack-hook-framework](https://github.com/digitalicagroup/slack-hook-framework).

 Uses
 * One Slack "Slash Commands" and one "Incoming WebHooks" integration (see Install).